maglocvnus/data/p/performance-tuning.md

 There are three main techniques for performance tuning a relational database:
 - [indexing](../i/indices.md) a table on a frequently accessed column (or set of columns)
-- [clustering](../c/clusters.md) tables which are frequently joined in queries, by ensuring related rows are physically stored together on disk
+- [clustering](../c/clusters.md) two or more tables that are frequently joined in queries, by ensuring related rows are physically stored together on disk
-- [partitioning](partitions.md) a large table into smaller tables, by row (horizontal partitioning), or by column (vertical partitioning).
+- [partitioning](partitions.md) a large table into two or more smaller tables, by row (horizontal partitioning), or by column (vertical partitioning).

 ----